Support for Sea Grant

 What would the end of Sea Grant mean for New Jersey?
 Here are just a few consequences:

-- Nearly 25,000 New Jersey schoolchildren and 800 teachers and youth leaders scheduled for STEM education programs with New Jersey Sea Grant Consortium would be turned away;
+- Nearly 25,000 New Jersey schoolchildren and thousands of teachers and youth leaders who depend on New Jersey Sea Grant Consortium for marine and environmental science education would lose the resource;

-- 12 research projects that are responding to the needs of New Jersey’s coast and coastal economy would not be completed.
-These projects support 42 scientists and 73 students at 8 different New Jersey facilities;
+- Research projects at New Jersey’s colleges and universities that respond to the needs of New Jersey’s coast and coastal economy would not occur.
+Currently NJSGC-funded research supports 42 scientists and 73 students at 8 different New Jersey facilities;

-- Dozens of community-based projects would end or be greatly diminished.
+- Dozens of community-based projects would end.
 These include beach and dune projects, flood prevention and living shorelines initiatives, rain gardens and other green infrastructure projects that improve water quality and quantity, repair of pump-out facilities at marinas statewide, and assistance to New Jersey’s growing shellfish aquaculture industry;

 Please do not allow this important, highly effective program to be terminated.